mmmelik/RoundedImageView/README.md

 [![Product Name Screen Shot][product-screenshot]]()

-This library allows you to create pictures with soft edges that are pleasing to the eye.
+This library allows you to create ImageViews with soft edges that are pleasing to the eye.

 ### Built With